-The Cambridge Housing Assistance Fund (CHAF) is sustained by a broad-based community coalition of realtors,
+The Community Housing Assistance Fund (CHAF) is sustained by a broad-based community coalition of realtors,

 local banks, civic and business leaders and universities, united by the common goal of ending homelessness

 in Cambridge.
-Started in 1999 by Cambridge realtors in a public/private partnership with the Cambridge banking community, HomeStart, and the Cambridge Multi Service Center for the Homeless, CHAF has served over
+Started as the Cambridge Housing Assistance Fund in 1999 by Cambridge realtors in a public/private partnership with the local banking community, HomeStart, and the Cambridge Multi Service Center for the Homeless, CHAF has recently expanded in scope to better be able to address homelessness as a regional issue.
+CHAF has served over

 As the homeless population in Massachusetts has increased, so have the reasons that people find themselves in this situation.
 “I’m not the person you expect when you think of homelessness,” said D’Andrea in an interview at HomeStart’s Cambridge office, where she had showed up carrying a heavy bag of textbooks.

 Her plan had been to begin her studies a few years earlier, but after turning 18 she aged out of the foster care system that had provided her stability in her childhood.
 D’Andrea used her own resourcefulness to apply for food stamps and Supplemental Security Income (SSI) benefits, but still could not find an appropriate studying environment in the emergency shelter she had to rely on night after night.

 While at St. Patrick’s shelter in Somerville she met a HomeStart advocate, but shortly after they began working together, D’Andrea became ill and needed emergency gallbladder surgery.
 “My phone never worked at the hospital,” she explained, making contact with the HomeStart Cambridge manager difficult.
 “We played phone tag, but he never gave up.
 He called me nearly every day.”